oroinc/documentation/book/customization.rst

 ----------

-You can learn more about customizing a Symfony application in general from the Symfony documentation as well as customizing the Oro Platform Application:
+You can learn more about customizing a Symfony application in general from the Symfony documentation as well as customizing the OroPlatform Application:

 * `How to Override any Part of a Bundle`_
 * `How to Use Bundle Inheritance to Override Parts of a Bundle`_